 The Great Battle of Magh Tuireadh

-Lugh's last and greatest deeds were preformed during the second battle of Magh Tuireadh, the final conflict between the Tuatha Dé Danann, led by Nuada of the Silver hand and his forces, and the armies of the Fomor, led by Bres and Balor of the Evil Eye.
-Armed with the mystical items obtained from the Sons of Tuireann, Lugh and his army set forth with great confidence and conviction, and a fierce battle was given on both sides.
-Many distinguished men were slain or wounded in the ensuing conflict; Cassmail met his end by the hands of Octriallach, Macha fell by Balor, and the Dagda received a foul wound form Ceithlenn, Balor's wife.
+Lugh's most notable deeds were preformed during the second battle of Magh Tuireadh, the final conflict between the Tuatha Dé Danann, led by Nuada of the Silver hand and his forces, and the armies of the Fomor, led by Bres and Balor of the Evil Eye.
+Armed with the mystical items obtained from the Sons of Tuireann, Lugh and his army set forth with great confidence and conviction, and a fierce battle ensued on both sides.
+Many notable figures were slain or wounded in the ensuing conflict; Cassmail met his end by the hands of Octriallach, Macha fell by Balor, and the Dagda received a foul wound form Ceithlenn, Balor's wife.
 The time came where even Nuada himself was slain by Balor of the Evil Eye.

 Lugh rushed through the enemy ranks, making an end of every combatant that came his way, all the while giving heart to the Men of Dea.
-Then came the time when he met Balor in battle, who was preparing to release his dreadful eye upon the Tuatha De Danann.
+After some time he met Balor in battle, who was preparing to release his dreadful eye upon the Tuatha De Danann.
 But Lugh made a cast of his sling that brought the eye from out of it's head and sent it facing the armies of the Fomor, and a great number of their own men were killed in an instant.
-It is said that had Lugh not acted as readily as he did, the whole of Ireland would have been consumed in a flash of fire.
+It is later said that had Lugh not acted as readily as he did, the whole of Ireland would have been consumed in a flash of fire.

-The Fomor army was routed shortly after that, and Lugh gave great chase to Bres, prince of the Fomor.
+The Fomor army was routed shortly after that, and Lugh went on to pursue Bres, prince of the Fomor.
 When finally in the hands of his enemies Bres made great pleading for his life, promising that if he were spared there would be great prosperity throughout the fields of Ireland, that the cows in their pasture would never go dry, and the corn in its harvest would always be bountiful.
 Upon council with his wise men Lugh agreed to spare his life, and the conflict was at an end shortly thereafter.

 The Hidden Home of Lugh

 Lugh held the kingship for many years after that, and eventually the Dagda was crowned king in his place.
-Lugh wandered away from Ireland then, and many conflicting accounts tell of how he died at Uisnech, or how he was slain by the sons of Cermait.
+Lugh wandered away from Ireland then, and numerous accounts tell of how he died at Uisnech, or how he was slain by the sons of Cermait.

-But one story in particular tells of how Conn of the Hundred Battles was making his trek around Ireland, searching for some men of the Sidhe that might be unknown to him.
-And a great shroud of mist came about them, and they saw the silhouette of a rider in the distance.
+But one story in particular tells of how Conn of the Hundred Battles was making his trek around Ireland, searching for men of the Sidhe.
+A great shroud of mist came about them, and they saw the silhouette of a rider in the distance.
 The mysterious visage sent three spears hurling towards Conn and his company, until he finally stayed his horse in front of them.
 Conn received a friendly greeting from the man, and he bade him visit his cottage.

-So Conn and his men came upon the mysterious mans dwellings, and they found it to be a magnificent house, fit for a king of Teamhair.
-And they also noticed the stature of the man who had beckoned them, that of a comely and powerful man, the likes of which Ireland hadn't seen in a hundred years.
-A beautiful young woman was in the house as well, and she sat the men down, and their was held an extravagant feast that day, full of mirth and light conversation.
+So Conn and his men came upon the mysterious mans dwellings, finding it to be a magnificent house, fit for a king of Teamhair.
+They also noticed the stature of the man who had beckoned them, comely and powerful, the likes of which Ireland hadn't seen in nearly a century.
+A beautiful young woman was in the house as well, and having sat the men down their was held an extravagant feast, full of mirth and light conversation.

-At the end of the day the master of the house told Conn that the young woman was the kingship of Ireland for ever and ever.
+At the end of the day the master of the house told Conn that the young woman was the symbol of Ireland's kingship, from now unto eternity.
 "And as for myself," he said, "I am Lugh of the Long Arm, son of Ethlinn."